Double Decreases: Left Right Center - 18 Methods

 Quick Steps

-Insert the RH needle purlwise into 3 stitches and purl them together.
+Insert purlwise into 3 stitches

-Detailed Writtern Instructions
+Detailed Writtern Instructions [link]

 Advanced Double Decreases